Vineet R. Shenoy

 scalable-realtime Perfusion Assessment of Healthy and Injured Hands Using Video-Based Deep Learning Models

-Vineet R. Shenoy, Carly Q. Kingston, Mantej Singh, Nicholas Durr, Rama Chellappa, Aviram Giladi
+Vineet R. Shenoy, Carly Q. Kingston, Mantej Singh, Ike C. Fleming, Nicholas Durr, Rama Chellappa, Aviram Giladi

 scalable-realtime Recovering Pulse Waves from Video Using Deep Unrolling and Deep Equilibrium Models